iZeaoGamer/GalacticPE/major.md

 1. Custom Join - This option allows you to have atleast a join message.
 By default, this is disabled, meaning default players won't have a join message anymore.
 Once enabled, it'll set the join message for the donor player.

 2. Custom Join Message - This option can overwrite the first option, and the title says it all really - Allows you to write your own custom join message!
 It provides support for anti-advertisement, and anti-caps!
 That way, other players will not be able to abuse this system.
-I will add Anti-Cuss feature today or tomorrow!
-(Will remove this part once I've added it).
+Anti-Cuss filter has now been added to the join message!

 - You can no longer advertise in your join message!